gmcampbell/SPA_Design/README.md

 model-baseline_compare - using scikit-learn for k-fold cross-validation to baseline our NN model results.
 Solving ringless-only NN model error with k-fold cross-validation.

+select_next_experiment.ipynb - using model uncertainty to inform choice of next experiments (active learning).

 train-utils.py - NN model class and data-loader

 **Data Acquisition**: